 Low intensity, long-duration exercise is the key.
 Remember that the lower the intensity of the exercise, the higher the ratio of fat burned.
 This is partly why endurance athletes are so lean.
 Long distance anything will burn a lot of fat, and, if you have the right proteins in your system, will do so without breaking down muscle tissue.

 Long duration exercise that maintains a heart rate around 60% of your max is the best.
 Running, cycling, swimming, and elliptical trainers are all good methods.
-You should train for as long as your schedule allows, within reason.
+You should train for as long as your schedule allows as there are 24/7 gyms that are open in Port Elgin, within reason.
 The longer you exercise at this low-intensity level, the more fat you’ll burn.
 20 minutes per day is a bare minimum to achieve any kind of fat loss, and an hour is optimal.

 To really make this method as effective as possible, you should avoid eating for at least an hour after training.
 Your body will continue to burn fat during this period.
 At all costs, avoid sugars and other high glycemic index foods after your workout.